Earl of Kent

 The peerage title Earl of Kent has been created eight times in the Peerage of England and once in the Peerage of the United Kingdom.
 In fiction, the Earl of Kent is also known as a prominent supporting character in William Shakespeare's tragedy King Lear.

 Earls of Kent, first creation (1020)

 The Earldom Kent was first created by Cnut the Great for Godwin, Earl of Wessex.
 Upon his death, in 1053, it was inherited by his son, Leofwine Godwinson.
-Leofwine, in 1066, at the Battle of Hastings, was killed, and his titles forfeited to the new King William.
+Leofwine, who was killed in 1066 at the Battle of Hastings and his titles forfeited to the new King William.